MTV Asia Hitlist: History

 It was believed that MTV Asia had yet to come up with an update as to what shows can bring viewers' attention to the Asian version of MTV.
 Since MTV Asia had less shows, the producers decided to create a countdown that resembled the Billboard Hot 100, however, having Asia as the direct source of popularity.
 The show became as instant success, as different genres were able to enter the countdown due to Asia's diversity to music.
 Artists like the Backstreet Boys, Jennifer Lopez, Mariah Carey, the Spice Girls, Britney Spears, and Green Day were known to be chart toppers in the Hitlist.

 Reformat

 After four years of having the Top 20 videos being broadcast, the network decided to lessen the number of videos to ten since there were many shows to accommodate.
 In 2000, only the Top 10 were shown, though people speculated that the producers tabulated the Top 20, since there were "bubbling up" videos that were shown to the audience.
 After a year, they resumed the Top 20, this time, acquiring only one hour, since not all videos from the Top 20 were shown.

+Since July 24, 2005 MTV Asia Hitlist has been renamed MTV Chart Attack, the program changed the chart format, now features only Top 10, like the 2000 chart format.